 Allows you to make moves for both Black and White, and to change moves after backing up with the 'Backward' command.
 The clocks do not run.
+The Ctrl-E key is a keyboard equivalent.

 In chess engine mode, the chess engine continues to check moves for legality but does not participate in the game.
 You can bring the chess engine into the game by selecting 'Machine White', 'Machine Black', or 'Two Machines'.